 - Restart your computer if you encounter issues.

-- Uninstall 1Focus, permanently delete it from the Trash (important), and reinstall it from the Mac App Store.
-No data is lost.
+- Uninstall 1Focus, permanently delete it from the Trash (important), then reinstall it from the Mac App Store.
+No data will be lost.

 - Ensure 1Focus starts automatically at login.